MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-learn.md

 | Devices       | Yes           |

 > [!TIP]
-> For workloads other than the workloads detected in input policy, Migration Assistant provides the ability to extend the policy to other workloads.
+> For workloads other than the workloads detected in input policy, the migration assistant provides the ability to extend the policy to other workloads.

 ### Classification Elements

-The following table details the mapping of classification elements that Migration Assistant uses while translating Symantec DLP policies:
+The following table details the mapping of classification elements that the migration assistant uses while translating Symantec DLP policies:

 | **Symantec Classification Element** | **M365 DLP Classification Element**           |
 | ---------------------- | ------------------------- |